OS2ConTicki/drupal-admin/README.md

 symfony php vendor/bin/drush --yes pm:uninstall content_fixtures
 ```

-After loading user fixtures you can sign in a user without super-user
+After loading user fixtures you can sign in as a user without super-user
 privileges:

 ```sh